Tricia Hersey: Career

 She is the author of the Instant New York Times Bestseller Rest is Resistance: A Manifesto which was published October 11, 2022.
+In this book, Hersey encourages the reader to think about the meaning of rest as well as to reflect on how they can heal and reconnect with themselves.

 The Nap Ministry

 Hersey founded The Nap Ministry in 2016, an organization that advocates for rest as a form of reparations and a pathway to ancestral connection.
 The organization seeks to de-stigmatize self-care and sleep.
 She was inspired by an artistic performance that explores how rest can connect to reparations, resistance and connect us to our ancestors.
 Hersey also advocates for rest to be a form of healing from traumatic experiences.
 She spent the first year networking and developing the organization, and hosted the first nap experience in May 2017.
 Hersey refers to herself as the Nap Bishop and has described the organization as spiritual rather than religious.

 The organization hosts collective napping experiences based in Atlanta, where people nap together for 30–40 minutes.
+Hersey states that the Nap Ministry and the nickname "Nap Bishop" were intentionally chosen to reflect the ease of rests and naps.
 At the collective napping experiences, the people attending are given yoga mats, pillows, and blankets.
-As the music plays in the background, Hersey begins these experiences with a meditation and closes out with a group discussion.
+As the music plays in the background, Hersey begins these experiences with a meditation and closes out with a group discussion. the conversations usually consist of white supremacy, Capitalism, burnouts, and the way society overworks people.
 Hersey has also hosted pop-up sessions in Chicago.
 During the pandemic, the Nap Ministry's social media pages started to become more popular as she shared her ideas and promoted the importance of rest.
 As of May 2024, the Nap Ministry has 549,000 followers on Instagram.

 In 2022, Hersey published her first book, Rest is Resistance: A Manifesto, in which she details her philosophy on the importance of rest.
 A year later, Hersey published a tarot-style card deck called, The Nap Ministry's Rest Deck: 50 Practices to Resist Grind Culture.